-Homework: Read pages 129-130.
-Work on question 2 on page 134.
+Homework: Read pages 130 to 132.
+Students to work on question 2 from page 134 as instructed.

 Kemal Ataturk (1881-1938): Ataturk means 'Father of the Turks'; discuss why this title given to Mustafa Kamal Pasha was apt for him.
 Tell the students about his family and educational background.
 He was a soldier, a nationalist, and a statesman.
 Discuss his role in World War I when he fought against the Italians, and then he supported the Germans in defeating the forces of Britain, France, and Australia at Gallipoli in 1915.
 Also talk about his fight against the Greek invasion in 1919 and the establishment of a rival, provisional government in the village of Ankara in the north when the Turkish government gave away part of the country.
 He was elected president in 1923 and turned Turkey into a modern, western state.
 Ataturk was a great admirer of the West for its education and development and he revolutionized Turkey by imposing western ways and banning traditional dress and culture, and making education comulsory.